 Still full of energy, we ended our day at Burnham Park for biking and strolling around.

-This is another wonderful moment for us with the city of pines.
+This is another wonderful moment for us in the City of Pines.
 Our next day activity is in Barrio Pagudpud in La Union for a refreshing swim.

 On our fourth visit, we will indulge ourselves for a thrilling activity at Camp John Hay.
 Good night Baguio, till we meet again.